dkajzogaj/Angular/README.md

 Next open new terminal and change directory to folder Aplikacija.
 Type in next command: node appServer.js ../rwa_dkajzogaj20_conf.csv.
 To open app copy your port from second terminal and type in brower next: localhost:[PORT].

-angular folder in server/aplikacija is just angular build from original angular app.
+angular folder in server/aplikacija is just angular build from original angular app which NodeJS serves.